pedrou2000/quantum_machine_learning/README.md

 For setting up the environment and executing the code, please refer to the README within the `/src/` directory.

-## Dependencies

-The project relies on the following dependencies:

-- Python 3.x
-- NumPy
-- D-Wave Ocean SDK
-- TensorFlow or PyTorch
-- Additional libraries as required

 ## Contributing